Memogoz/terraform_task/README.md

     - Run a `user_data` script (`website-script.sh`) on instance launch for final configurations.
     - Automatically register new instances with the ALB's target group.
 6.  **Security Groups**:
-    - An ALB Security Group that allows inbound HTTP traffic from anywhere (`0.0.0.0/0`).
+    - An ALB Security Group that allows inbound HTTP traffic from a specific CIDR block (`201.163.120.0/24`).
     - A Web Server Security Group that allows inbound traffic from the ALB, ensuring instances are not directly exposed to the internet.
+    - A Builder Security Group that allows SSH access from a specific CIDR block (`201.163.120.0/24`), providing secure access to the builder instance.
 7.  **S3 Backend**: Terraform state is stored in a designated S3 bucket, enabling collaboration and state locking.

 ## Prerequisites